New Toyota bZ4X electric SUV: prices, specs, pictures and on-sale date

 Range, batteries and charging

-Both versions of the bZ4X available from launch feature a 71.4kWh battery, which allows the front-wheel-drive car to return a driving range of more than 280 miles in industry-standard testing.
-Meanwhile, the four-wheel-drive model will be able to cover over 255 miles on a single charge, according to Toyota.
+Both versions of the bZ4X available from launch feature a 71.4kWh battery, which allows the front-wheel-drive car to return a driving range of up to 317 miles in industry-standard testing.
+Meanwhile, the four-wheel-drive model will be able to cover up to 285 miles on a charge.

-Rapid charging at up to 150kW will be possible, allowing for 80% battery capacity to be reached in around 30 minutes from fast enough public charging points.
-Towards the end of 2022, Toyota will make an 11kW on-board charger available in the bZ4X, for faster overnight wallbox charging at homes or premises with a three-phase electricity supply.
+Rapid charging at up to 150kW will be possible, allowing for 80% capacity in around 30 minutes from a fast enough public charging point.
+Towards the end of 2022, Toyota will make an 11kW on-board charger available, for faster overnight wallbox charging at homes or premises with a three-phase electricity supply.

 According to the manufacturer, the batteries are anticipated to retain 90% of their original capacity even after 10 years or 150,000 miles on the road.
-It's not yet known whether smaller or larger-battery variants will also be offered in due course.
+It's not yet known whether smaller or larger-battery variants of the bZ4X will also be offered in due course.

 Motors, power, performance and four-wheel drive

 Like many electric SUVs, the bZ4X will be available in both cheaper two-wheel-drive form and as a four-wheel-drive range-topper.
 The single-motor, front-drive version has a power output of 201bhp and peak torque of 265Nm, which results in a 0-62mph time of 8.4 seconds and a top speed of 99mph.